-Scripture to read: Matthew 24&25, Mark 13, Luke 21
+Scripture to read: Matthew 24 & 25, Mark 13, Luke 21

 The Olivet Discourse is a prophetic discussion on Mount Olive with Jesus and a few disciples.
 This discussion pertains to what is to come upon Israel in the near future and what is to be the end of the age.
 You will find two more versions of Jesus’ prophecy in the books of the Apostles Mark and Luke.

-After 3-1/2 years together, Jesus ministers for the last time and leaves the temple with His disciples.
+In the Olivet Discourse, we first see after 3-1/2 years together, Jesus ministers for the last time and leaves the temple with His disciples.
 This last teaching ends with anger and severe rebuke of the scribes and Pharisees.
 Mourning Jerusalem's refusal to recognize and receive Him, he abandons the city and removes Himself from the role of its protector knowing that now he must focus on his Father’s wishes.

 Matthew 24